Get insider access

 6. Best Workstation For Business

-For people needing to do a bit of everything, including graphic design, photo editing, and maybe even making short videos for their website, we recommend the Apple MacBook Pro 14 (M3, 2023), one of the best laptops for small business we've tested.
-This 14-inch workstation sports a gorgeous, color-accurate display, and you won't have to worry about performance, as Apple's M3 Pro and Max SoCs can easily handle such demanding tasks.
-You get the same niceties as the Apple MacBook Air 15 (2023) above, like the keyboard, touchpad, and webcam.
-You also get tons of ports for peripherals and external displays.
-With all these amazing features, the MacBook Pro 14 is easily one of the best laptops for small business owners.
+For people needing to do a bit of everything, including graphic design, photo editing, and maybe even making short videos for their website, we recommend the Apple MacBook Pro 14 (M3, 2023), one of the best laptops for small business use that we've tested.
+This 14-inch workstation is available with Apple's M3 Pro/Max SoCs, which are fast enough to handle demanding tasks like video editing and complex graphic design, making it a great option for small business owners needing to do a little bit of everything.
+Its 120Hz Mini LED display provides good visibility in well-lit settings and is well-calibrated out of the box, so you can get straight to work without further calibration.
+You get the same niceties as the Apple MacBook Air 15 (2024) above, like the keyboard, touchpad, and webcam, as well as a wider port selection for peripherals and external displays.

 See our review